getloom/loom/src/docs/hub-types.md

 ## `'personal'` hubs

 Felt has a special kind of hub called a **personal hub**.
-It's a bit of a misnomer; it's more of a personal workspace, a world scoped to a persona, than a hub, but it inherits most of the qualities of `'community'` hubs, with some important differences:
+It's a private world scoped to one persona, similar to `'community'` hubs with some important differences:

 - a personal hub is created automatically for every [`'account'` persona](./persona-types.md);
   this is the only way they're created